 Good luck in your new adventure, and may there be peace and harmony in your life.

 More by this Author

-The New Lunar Year or Chinese New Year marks the beginning of the Chinese calendar year & is named after an animal.
-There many versions of the story of how this came about.
-The version that you will be reading is...
+The New Lunar Year or Chinese New Year marks the beginning of the Chinese calendar year and is named after an animal.
+This children's bedtime story is based on the great race.

 When decorating small apartment or small spaces, don't forget to use Feng Shui elements.
 It helps correct negative energy to improve your wealth, health and relationships

 Do plants like music?
 It's a controversial topic: Studies have supported the claim that music can result in better growth, but many disagree with those findings.
 Hear both sides & decide for yourself.